mblaney/holster/README.md

-Holster is a service that allows synchronising data between devices using either [Node.js](https://nodejs.org) or the browser.
+Holster is a service that allows synchronising data between devices using Node, Deno, Bun or the browser.

 It is a port of [GunDB](https://gun.eco), following [Porting Gun](https://github.com/gundb/port) and is implemented as JavaScript